uccser/cs-field-guide/docs/getting_started/helper_commands.rst

   We assume by this point you have installed the project, checked the setup is working (see :ref:`installation-check-project-setup-works`), and also have a basic understanding of the :doc:`project structure <project_structure>`.

-The CS Unplugged project uses many systems (Django, Docker, Gulp, etc) to run, so we have written a script for running groups of commands for running the system while developing.
+The CS Field GUide project uses many systems (Django, Docker, Gulp, etc) to run, so we have written a script for running groups of commands for running the system while developing.

-The script is called ``dev`` and can be found in the ``cs-unplugged`` folder of the repository.
+The script is called ``dev`` and can be found in the ``cs-field-guide`` folder of the repository.
 To run this script, open a terminal window in the directory and enter the following command (you don't need to enter the ``$`` character, this shows the start of your terminal prompt):

 .. code-block:: bash